 where ${h}_{j,\text{global}}^{\ell}$ is the global embedding of atom $j$ from $\ell$-th layer, \( \boldsymbol{f}_j \) is its fractional coordinate, and $i$ is the imaginary unit.
 This operation aggregates atomic embeddings into a single reciprocal representation for materials, capturing global periodic interactions.

 Subsequently, the reciprocal embedding ${r}_m$ undergoes an inverse Fourier transform to be mapped back into real space for the atoms in material $m$.
-This process can be expressed as below:
+This process can be expressed as follows:

 where \( \exp(i \boldsymbol{k}_m^\top\boldsymbol{f}_j) \) performs the inverse Fourier transform to map the reciprocal representation back to the real domain. \( \mathbf{W}_\text{filter} \) is a \emph{trainable filter} refining the reciprocal embedding, selectively emphasizing important contributions from the reciprocal space features to model long-range interactions.
-In addition, the prefactor \( \frac{1}{\Omega} \) in \cref{eqn:fouriercoefficient} is incorporated into the learned filter \( \mathbf{W}_\text{filter} \), without requiring explicit normalization by the system volume.
-In a word, this operation effectively incorporates long-range interactions and periodicity from the reciprocal domain into the real-space representation of each atom \( j \in \mathcal{I}_m \).
+The prefactor \( \frac{1}{\Omega} \) in \cref{eqn:fouriercoefficient} is incorporated into the learned filter \( \mathbf{W}_\text{filter} \), without requiring explicit normalization by the system volume.
+In a word, this operation effectively incorporates long-range interactions from the reciprocal domain into the real space representation of each atom \( j \in \mathcal{I}_m \).